I try to avoid any program that airs this ad. And that is hard because it is so in your face.

 I mean, Amazing Grace as hold music?; (7) Look, I am sure this is a fine product that works for some and not for others.
 The reviews make it sound like very few like it, but for them they should have this available.

 The problem is the ad, its exaggerated promises and its chicanery attempting to lure the undereducated and elderly.
 Oh, and that jingle!

-This person wrote the review about Mypillow.
+This person wrote the review because of not as described of mypillow pillow from Mypillow.
 Reviewer claimed that he or she wants Mypillow to read this review and look into the issue (if any).